emtee40/FMHY-wiki/Stream-Site-Grading.md

 ***
 ## Freek
-### Score: 19/22
+### Score: 18/22
 1. Streams load very fast. ✔️
 1. Content is 1080p and can be changed lower. ✔️
 1. Find streams quickly, including older content. ✔️
 1. They have 3 sources but they don't switch if one fails. ⚠️
-1. Autoplay can be enabled in the players settings. ✔️
+1. Autoplay can be enabled in the players settings, but no auto-next. ⚠️
 1. Its solid, has good user settings, feels modern. ✔️
 1. Allows adding + searching your own subtitles. ✔️
 1. Search engine seems to work fine, no complaints. ✔️